 Before becoming qualified as a Psychotherapeutic Counsellor, Jonathan gained an initial qualification in Agriculture, graduating from Seale-Hayne Agricultural College in Devon and working on the land in England, France, New Zealand, and the United States.
 In the 1980s he moved to Northern California, and started working in the media firstly as a photojournalist and later as a filmmaker, presenter and producer.
 It was Jonathan’s dual love of people’s life stories and the obstacles and challenges people faced when confronted by change that led him to become a founding director of stories4change in 2007 and then subsequently to broaden his career to become a therapeutic counsellor.
 Today he combines the different areas of his counselling work with filmmaking, documentary and environmental work.
 He also currently serves as a volunteer director of the New Forest Transition Group and the New Forest Festival (Arts, Culture & Ecology).

 Rob has an engineering degree and worked as an engineer and business manager for suppliers to the water industry, before leaving to start his own engineering consultancy business.
-For the last twelve years he has run a marketing company providing websites for small businesses.
-As Chairman of the Federation of Small Businesses in the New Forest, Rob is an active lobbyist for small businesses as a vital part of the local economy.
-As well as his role in West Solent Solar Cooperative, Rob has also played a leading role in the installation of a biomass heating system at Lyndhurst Community Centre, where he is Chairman of the Trustees.
-He has also served as a panel member of the New Forest National Park Authority’s Sustainable Development Fund, where he met Anthony Woolhouse and first became involved in the WSSC project.
+For the last eighteen years he has run a company providing websites for small businesses.
+As a regional chair for the Federation of Small Businesses, Rob is an active lobbyist on the role of small businesses as a vital part of the local economy.
+As well as his role in West Solent Solar Cooperative, Rob has also represented business, sustainability and the local economy on several consultative panels for local government.
+He became involved in West Solent Solar Cooperative in the planning and funding stage and has been actively involved in subsequent decisions relating to site operation and corporate structure.

-Roger studied Electrical Engineeering at Bristol University and worked as a geophysical engineer in the Middle East and the North Sea in oil exploration.
+Roger studied Electrical Engineering at Bristol University and worked as a geophysical engineer in the Middle East and the North Sea in oil exploration.
 After 5 years he decided on a change in career and did an MSc in electronics at Southampton before moving to Germany where he worked as a software engineer.
 He was greatly influenced by the then new German approach to the environment and on returning to the UK in the 90’s he was able to provide local groups with up to the minute information from Germany about waste management for the waste consultation that was going on.
 A strong believer in environmental education he was one of the founding directors of the Southampton Environment Centre (now tEC) and has helped Cathy Cook guiding school children and other visitors to the solar farm.

 Six years ago he qualified as an MCS installer which he did for 3 years.
 He now works part time for a local solar company and as a software engineer.
 He has a passion for environmental technology and has worked in air quality, organic food retailing and recycled paper marketing.